 In a medium bowl, whisk the flour, baking soda, and salt.
 Set aside.
 In a separate medium microwave safe bowl, melt chocolate in the microwave 30 seconds at a time until no solid pieces are left (about 90 seconds).
 Set aside to cool but not solidify.

 In the bowl of a stand mixer fitted with the paddle attachment or in a large bowl with a hand mixer, beat the butter and brown sugar at medium speed to combine.
 Increase the speed to medium-high and beat, scraping down the sides as necessary, until the mixture is pale and thick, about 5 minutes.
 Reduce the speed to medium and beat in eggs, one at a time until well combined.
-When chocolate is warm but not hot to the touch, add to butter mixture and beat until fully incorporated.
+When chocolate is warm but not hot to the touch, add to butter mixture along with yogurt and beat until both are fully incorporated.

 Reduce the speed to medium-low and add half of the dry ingredients into the batter, followed by ¼ cup milk, then the other half of the dry ingredients, and remaining mild.
 Do not over mix.
 Batter will be thin.